The development tools and techniques for SAP HANA have been extended and enhanced a couple of times since SAP HANA had first been released in 2011.

-In his post “Synonyms in HANA XS Advanced, Accessing Objects in an External Schema” Former Member explains in detailed steps how XSA applications can get access to the database schema of XS classic applications.
+In his post “Synonyms in HANA XS Advanced, Accessing Objects in an External Schema” Christoph Gilde explains in detailed steps how XSA applications can get access to the database schema of XS classic applications.
 This might not be the loose coupling aimed for with a microservices architecture, but it is an efficient way of building new functionality in XSA while retaining an existing XS classic code base.

 Out with the old, in with the new?
 Not so fast!

 One example, where this is being done is the SAP Health application Medical Research Insights 2.
 Starting with FP 5, several new features have been added as XSA apps, while keeping the base application and the underlying Connected Health Platform as XS classic applications.